amiku/Amiku-WebPack/README.md

 ```
 ### Build Release Files

-Refer to the commands below, then find built files in dist directory
+Refer to the commands below, then find built files in destination directory

 ```
 $ npm run release